GautamRaj-1200/obsidian-git-sync/linux/bluetooth_headphones_stuttering.md

 ```bash
 pactl list | grep -Pzo '.*bluez_card(.*\n)*'
 ```
+pactl might not be installed, So we might neew
 2. The output will be something like this:
 ```bash
 device.name = "bluez_card.8B_A0_0F_41_71_74"